DavyJonesLocker/ember-easy-form/README.md

-# Ember FormBuilder #
+# Ember EasyForm #

-FormBuilder for Ember
+EasyForm for Ember

 ## Looking for help? ##

-If it is a bug [please open an issue on GitHub](https://github.com/dockyard/ember-formBuilder/issues).
+If it is a bug [please open an issue on GitHub](https://github.com/dockyard/ember-easyForm/issues).
 If you need help using the gem please ask the question on
 [Stack Overflow](http://stackoverflow.com).
 Be sure to tag the question with `DockYard` so we can find it.